jungmini0301/jungmini0301/README.md

-### Hi I'm Jungmin Chang 👋
+### Hello, I'm Jungmin Chang 👋

 <!--
 **jungmini0301/jungmini0301** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm a second year master's student in Public Health at McGill University.
+My interests revolve around health data science, surveillance & business analytics.
+Thanks for visiting and I'd love to connect! :

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...